Interactions-Nexus/Nexus-Wiki/tritium++/ledger.md

 `ticker` : The name of the token that the transaction relates to.

-`reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.\
+`reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.
 }

+---
+&nbsp;

-## `submit/transaction` <a href="#user-content-submit-transaction" id="user-content-submit-transaction"></a>
+## submit/transaction <a href="#submit/transaction" id="submit/transaction"></a>

 Submits a transaction to be included in the mempool and broadcast to the network.